 Rehabilitative Surgery: A Comprehensive Text for an Emerging Field

 This text introduces readers to rehabilitative surgery, a field that combines state-of-the-art surgeries from multiple specialties in order to treat paralyzed or severely neurologically impaired patients.
-This approach reimagines the understanding, coordination, and provision of treatment to chronically impaired patients, offering the opportunity to profoundly change their functional status.
+This approach reimagines the understanding, coordination, and provision of treatment to chronically impaired patients, offering the opportunity to change their functional status profoundly.

 This textbook is the first in the emerging field of rehabilitative medicine that approaches the subject from a multidisciplinary perspective, integrating orthopedic, plastic, neuro, general, and otolaryngological surgery.